jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

 ```

-The `try_examples` directive has these options:
+The `try_examples` directive has options

-* `:height:` To set a specific value for the height of the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) containing the embedded notebook.
+* `:height:` To set a specific value for the height of the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) containing the embeddednotebook.
 * `:button_text` To customize the text of the button that replaces the rendered examples with an embedded notebook.
-The default value is `"Try it with JupyterLite!"`, or the value of the global configuration variable `try_examples_global_button_text` if it is set in `conf.py`.
 * `:theme:` This works the same as for the other JupyterLite-Sphinx directives.
 * `:example_class:` An html class to attach to the outer container for the rendered
 examples content and embedded notebook.
 This can be used in a custom css file to allow
 for more precise customization, eg. different button styles across different examples.
-The default value is the value of the global configuration variable `try_examples_global_theme`, if it is set in `conf.py`.
 * `:warning_text:` Prepend a markdown cell to the notebook containing this text, styled to make it clear this is intended as a warning.
-The default value is the value of the global configuration variable `try_examples_global_warning_text` if it is set in `conf.py`, otherwise no warning text is added.

 Here's an example with some options set